MiguelCastela/Image-to-Prompt-Inversion/README.md

 `delivery/src/`, its pinned `requirements.txt`, and the final top-3 prompts and renders per seed under `delivery/top3/`.
 It has its own `README.md` with standalone run instructions.
 Rebuild the stripped copy from the working sources with `python analysis/strip_and_deliver.py`.

-## Notes

-- Large generated intermediates under `outputs/phase3/` and `outputs/phase4/` are
-  git-ignored; only the small top-3 deliverable renders and the JSON/CSV metrics are kept.
-- The full compiled write-up is in `report/main.pdf`.
+The full compiled write-up is in `report/main.pdf`.

+## Authors

+Developed as a group project for the Generative AI course.